4.2 HIPAA Privacy Rule

 Authorization vs. Consent

-A HIPAA authorization is a specific, signed document required before PHI may be used or disclosed for non-TPO purposes such as marketing or the sale of PHI.
+A HIPAA authorization is a specific, signed document required before PHI may be used or disclosed for non-TPO purposes such as marketing, the sale of PHI, or release of psychotherapy notes.
 A general consent for routine TPO is permitted but not required.
-Billers should never treat a signed authorization as optional for non-TPO releases — those uses are prohibited without it.
+Billers should never treat a signed authorization as optional for non-TPO releases — those uses are prohibited without it, and improperly disclosing PHI to, say, a marketing firm without authorization is a Privacy Rule violation.

 Test Your Knowledge